 A Complete Year-End Fundraising Campaign Calendar

-Determining your year-end campaign calendar is a vital part of year-end giving strategy.
+Determining your year-end campaign calendar and roadmap is vital to the year-end giving strategy.
 Build out your calendar by scheduling important dates.
 For example, appeal dates, non-ask activities, stewardship touchpoints, and production dates (when your letters or emails need to be completed and sent) should all be carefully considered.

-If you want to capitalize on final quarter giving, treat your year-end campaign calendar with special care.
-Let’s dive into how to most successfully plan your end-of-year fundraisers by month.
+Treat your year-end campaign calendar with special care if you want to capitalize on final quarter giving.
+Let’s dive into how to successfully plan your end-of-year fundraisers by month.

 Guidelines for Writing Successful End of Year Fundraising Letters

-End of year fundraising appeals sent by direct mail are still important.
+End-of-year fundraising appeals sent by direct mail are still important.
 With direct mail, the letters can be much longer and fuller, as long as the content is engaging.
 Assume that direct mail recipients are not going to your website and will make a decision to make a gift or not, based on the information you are providing in the year-end appeal letter.
 The tone is often a bit more formal here as well, stating statistics and perhaps financials.
-Be sure to include a donation envelope as well as mention of online donation channels here, as many people will still prefer to donate via a credit card.
+Be sure to include a donation envelope and mention online donation channels here, as many people will still prefer to donate via a credit card.

 Follow these guidelines for end of year appeals by mail: